Chavela Vargas

-Chavela Vargas (/es/; born María Isabel Anita Carmen de Jesús Vargas Lizano; 17 April 1919 – 5 August 2012) was a Costa Rican-born Mexican singer.
+María Isabel Anita Carmen de Jesús Vargas Lizano (/es/; 17 April 1919 – 5 August 2012), known professionally as Chavela Vargas, was a Mexican singer, songwriter and actress.
 She gained widespread recognition for her distinctive interpretations of Mexican rancheras.
 However, her impact extends beyond this genre, encompassing various styles within popular Latin American music.

 An influential interpreter, Vargas left a legacy on both the Americas and Europe.
 Renowned for her poignant and captivating performances, she earned the title "la voz áspera de la ternura", translated as 'the rough voice of tenderness'.
 Her accolades include a Latin Grammy Lifetime Achievement Award, and the Grand Cross of the Order of Isabella the Catholic for her contributions to music.